KarateHawk/KarateHawk.github.io/src/content/posts/fixing-annihilation-legion/Fixing-Annihilation-Legion.md

 Yikers, looks like we got two stinkers.
 For starters, having there be a 1/6 chance you just deal 0 damage is a rough start, but even if you pass the check, you're only looking at an average of 2 damage for this CP spent.
 Maybe if the falling back unit is just at 1 wound remaining you might pop this, but otherwise I wouldn't bother.

 It also doesn't help that the second half of this stratagem is no good.
 Only being able to make a normal move AND needing to end as close as possible is just gifting your opponent the perfect target to shoot or charge.
-If this allowed you to end withing engagement range it would be excellent, but because you're forced into a normal move, I'd pass on this one.
+If this allowed you to end within engagement range it would be excellent, but because you're forced into a normal move, I'd pass on this one.
 Last strat - please save us.

 :::tip[Insanity's Ire - 1CP]